mocklis/mocklis.docs/source/introduction/index.rst

     {
     }

 This will of course not compile in its current form.
-However, the presence of the MocklisClass attribute enables a refactoring action in Visual Studio.
+However, the presence of the MocklisClass attribute enables a code fix in Visual Studio.

 .. image:: UpdateMocklisClass.png

-*At the moment, this is all the MocklisClass attribute does.
-Properties on the attribute could be used in a future release to fine-tune how the code generator works.*

-When this refactoring is used, the contents of the class is replaced as follows:
+The code fix replaces the contents of the class as follows:

 .. sourcecode:: csharp